ngonzalez91/api-framework-ts-jest/README.md

 - you would do with a Page Object model but instead of a page it encapsulates a set of actions/endpoints.
 - **tests**: The actual test cases

+## Before executing tests

+Rename the file "example.env" to ".env", and update the keys within.

 ## To execute the suites

 To run a rapid smoke test